krancorp/ronny-bot/README.md

-This repository is no longer supported.
-Please use https://github.com/krancorp/ronny-bot

 # RonnyBot - By KranCorp
 RonnyBot is one of our first and most ambitious Projects at KranCorp.
 RonnyBot aims to imitate a realistic and authentic Cranefriend and Ronny behaviour.